vtamara/tutorial_rwrt/README.md

 * `3-layout` Layout with react components for Header and Footer.
 * `4-simple` Components for the demo Simple React using `bootstrap-react`
 * `5-i18n`  Adding messages in several languages (including spanish)
+* `6-standard`  Organizing components in a standard way

 # How to run this demo